What is an HRA?

 5. Retiree HRA

-The retiree-only HRA is available solely to a business's retired employees.
-Businesses of all sizes can offer this HRA, it has no allowance caps or group health insurance requirements, and annual rollover is permitted if allowed by the employer.
-Retiree participants can have any type of insurance coverage or be uninsured.1
+The retiree HRA is available solely to a business's retired employees.
+Businesses of all sizes can offer this HRA.
+It has no allowance caps or group health insurance requirements, and annual rollover is permitted if the employer allows it.

 6. Dental/vision HRA